GermanTacos/magicCSW/README.md

 1. Extract the contents of the latest release to an **empty** FAT32 microSD card.

+## NOTICE

+This software is provided as-is, without warranty.

 ## CREDITS

 chrisj951 - MainPyUI development